Salt & Wind Travel

 Hot Springs Jackpot

-Spend any time in the region of the US 395 that stretches from Lone Pine to Topaz Lake and you’ll hear about natural hot springs.
-It’s even garnered the nickname “hot springs jackpot” because of the high concentration.
+Spend any time in the region of U.S. Highway 395 that stretches from Lone Pine to Walker, and you’ll hear about natural hot springs.
+This part of California has been called the “hot springs jackpot” because of the high concentration of natural thermal springs.
+Note that some, like Hot Creek Geological Site, are not for bathing, while others, like Wild Willy’s Hot Springs and Keough Hot Springs, are where travelers can soak up the thermal vibes.

 Ancient Bristlecone Pine Forest